 Couples in Craft

 Yael Lurie apprenticed with her father and studied with Jacob Wexler and at the Leshem Mosaic Workshop.
 Jean Pierre Larochette is the son of a third generation French Aubusson tapestry weaver.
 Yael and Jean Pierre have collaborated for five decades.
-These collaborations include numerous commissions for temples along with works in public and private collections throughout the U.S. and Mexico.

 If you would like to attend this event, please rsvp by emailing rsvp@craftinamerica.org